Chapter 20 Layers of abstraction

 )

-Now, the above call to the Naive.Strategy.execute/3 will cause the Binance.order_limit_buy/4, Phoenix.PubSub.brodcast/3 and Logger.info/1(we will skip this one and get back to it later) functions to be called.
+Now, the above call to the Naive.Strategy.execute/3 will cause the Binance.order_limit_buy/4, Phoenix.PubSub.broadcast/3 and Logger.info/1(we will skip this one and get back to it later) functions to be called.
 We need to mock those functions at the beginning of our test before calling the Naive.Strategy.execute/3 function:

 # /apps/naive/test/naive/strategy_test.exs